 You can determine who your primary advisor is by logging into your Eagle Online account.
 After logging in, click "Student."
 Select "Registration" and click on "View Registration Times, Advisor, Campus Box, Confirmation Information."
 Select the term for which you are registered, and then you will be able to view your advisor's name along with your campus box number, and other pertinent registration status information.

 HOW DO I CONTACT MY ADVISOR?

 Each college at TTU has a Student Success Center with advisors on staff.
-Select the appropriate college or major's Student Success Center from the list below.
-All phone numbers have area code 931.
+The list of Student Success Centers can be found here: www.tntech.edu/ssc.